tumblr tracker

 Waikiki car rental agencies include most of the companies listed above, except for Alamo, Avis & Thrifty.
 There are a few private outfits in Waikiki that also offer rentals.

-1. Best Deals - Reserve your Oahu car rentals online or through a travel agency to receive the best deals and rates.
+Reserve your Oahu car rentals online or through a travel agency to receive the best deals and rates.

 A lot of specials and discount coupons can be found online.
 Look for these specials in each of the Oahu car rental agency websites, and also through third party websites.
 A travel agency can also offer you some good discounts if you combine it with your airfare or hotel reservation.

-2. Reservations - Make sure to reserve a vehicle as early as possible.
+Make sure to reserve a vehicle as early as possible.
 With no obligation to rent (double check with each cancellation policy), it doesn’t hurt to reserve a vehicle right away.
 You can always cancel your reservation if you find something better down the road.

 Arriving on the island without a reservation can subject you to higher rates, and during busy times, you can get stranded with no vehicles left on the lot to be rented.
 Running out of vehicles is common during the holidays and high season.

-3. Daily Rentals - Renting by the day is fine if you are only planning to use the vehicle only once, but if you are planning to use it for getting around the island, then make sure to look into discounts that apply for renting 2 days plus on a vehicle.
+Renting by the day is fine if you are only planning to use the vehicle only once, but if you are planning to use it for getting around the island, then make sure to look into discounts that apply for renting 2 days plus on a vehicle.
 Bigger discounts usually apply if you rent the vehicle for a week or more.

-4. Use Google Maps!
 I highly recommend setting up your destination in your phone map application before driving.
 If you are unfamiliar with Hawaii, it can be challenging enough driving in a foreign area, coupled with trying to pronounce the Hawaiian named streets.

-Car upgrades – be careful…you just arrived on vacation mode and impulse purchasing comes easily when offered luxurious SUV's and convertibles.
+• Car upgrades: Be careful…you just arrived on vacation mode and impulse purchasing comes easily when offered luxurious SUV's and convertibles.
 Double check your budget before saying “YES”!
 Also wait until they check to see if the vehicle you reserve is available…if not, they usually upgrade you for free.

-6. The Basics – you must be 21 years of age to rent a car.
+You must be 21 years of age to rent a car.
 You must have a valid driver’s license and credit card.
 You must have current auto insurance or be willing to purchase insurance during the duration of your Oahu car rentals.

-7. Car Trouble – if your rental brakes down on you during your travels, make sure to contact the 800 toll-free number located on your rental term agreement for resolution.
+If your rental brakes down on you during your travels, make sure to contact the 800 toll-free number located on your rental term agreement for resolution.
 Calling a tow truck or proceeding to fixing the vehicle yourself might result in no reimbursement.

 Patience is key, but if you have more than 2 adults in your party, you might want to consider designating one person to collect the luggage, while the other person heads immediately to retrieve the vehicle.
 This option obviously will not work for everyone, but can get you out of the airport much faster.